-Shared Residential Custody - Each parent spends 50% of the time with the children.
+Shared Residential Custody -each parent spends 50% time with the children.

-Primary Residential Custody

-- One parent is chosen for the children to live with the majority of the time. - The other party may be granted parenting time.
+Primary Residential Custody -One parent is designated for the children to reside with the majority of the time.
+The other party may be granted parenting time.

-Divided Residential Custody - Each party has one or more of the children living mainly with them.
+Divided Residential Custody - Each party has one or more the children residing primarily with them.